 In this first post we give an introduction to Transformers for text ranking and three different methods of applying them for ranking.
-We also cover multiphase retrieval and ranking pipelines and introduce three different ways to efficiently retrieve candidate documents in a multiphase retrieval and ranking pipeline.
+We also cover multi-phase retrieval and ranking pipelines, and introduce three different ways to efficiently retrieve documents in a phased retrieval and ranking pipeline.

-Since BERT was first applied to search and document ranking, we at the Vespa team have been busy making it easy to use pre-trained BERT or Transformer models in general for ranking and question answering with Vespa.ai.
-In previous work we demonstrated how to use BERT as a representation model for efficient passage retrieval for question answering.
+Since BERT was first applied to search and document ranking, we at the Vespa team have been busy making it easy to use BERT or Transformer models in general, for ranking and question answering with Vespa.ai.
+In previous work, we demonstrated how to use BERT as a representation model (bi-encoder), for efficient passage retrieval for question answering.
 We also demonstrated how we could accelerate BERT models for production serving using distillation and quantization.

-The table is from Pretrained Transformers for Text Ranking: BERT and Beyond which is a brilliant resource for understanding how pretrained transformers models can be used for document ranking.
-The MS MARCO Passage ranking relevancy dataset consists of about 8.8M passages and more than 500 000 queries with at least one judged relevant document.
+The table above is from Pretrained Transformers for Text Ranking: BERT and Beyond, which is a brilliant resource for understanding how pre-trained transformers models can be used for text ranking.
+The MS MARCO Passage ranking relevancy dataset consists of about 8.8M passages, and more than 500 000 queries with at least one judged relevant document.
 It is by far the largest IR dataset available in the public domain and is commonly used to evaluate ranking models.

 The MS Marco passage ranking dataset queries are split in three different subsets, the train, development (dev) and test (eval).
 The train split can be used to train a ranking model using machine learning.
 Once a model is built, one can test the effectiveness of the ranking model on the development and test split.
 Applying the learned model on the development and test set is called in-domain usage of the model.
 If the trained ranking model is applied on a different relevancy dataset, it’s usually referred to as out of domain usage, or zero-shot.
 How well models trained on MS Marco query and passage pairs generalize to other domains is out of scope for this blog post, but we can sincerely recommend BEIR: A Heterogenous Benchmark for Zero-shot Evaluation of Information Retrieval Models.

 The official evaluation metric used for the MS Marco Passage ranking leaderboard is MRR@10.
-The name might sound scary but it’s in reality a trivial way to judge the effectiveness of a text ranking algorithm.
-RR@10 is the Reciprocal Rank of the first relevant passage within the top 10 ranking positions for a given query. @k denotes the depth into the top ranking documents we look for the relevant document(s).
+The name might sound scary, but it’s a trivial way to judge the effectiveness of a ranking algorithm.
+RR@10 is the Reciprocal Rank of the first relevant passage within the top 10 ranking positions for a given query. @k denotes the depth into the top ranking documents we look for the first relevant document.
 The reciprocal rank formula is simply 1/(position of the first relevant hit).
 If the judged relevant hit (as judged by a human) is ranked at position 1 the reciprocal rank score is 1.
 If the relevant hit is found at position 2 the reciprocal rank score is 0.5 and so on.
-The mean in mean reciprocal rank is simply the mean rr over all queries in the dev or test split which gives us a score for the overall ranking algorithm.
-The MS Marco passage ranking development (dev) set consists of 6,980 queries so it’s a rather large pool of queries.
+The mean in mean reciprocal rank is simply the mean RR over all queries in the dev or test split which gives us an overall score.
+The MS Marco passage ranking development (dev) set consists of 6,980 queries.

-The query relevance judgement list for the development (dev) set is in the public domain.
-Researchers can hence compare methods, while the judgements for the eval query set is hidden.
-Researchers or industry practitioners need to submit their proposed ranking for the queries in the test set to have the MRR@10 evaluated and the ranking run listed on the leaderboard.
-Note that the MS Marco ranking leaderboards are not run time constrained so many of the submissions take days of computation to produce ranked lists for the 12000 queries in dev and eval splits.
+The query relevance judgment list for the development (dev) set is in the public domain.
+Researchers can compare methods based on this.
+The judgements for the eval query set is not in the public domain.
+Researchers, or industry practitioners, need to submit their ranking for the queries in the test set to have the MRR@10 evaluated and the ranking run listed on the leaderboard.
+Note that the MS Marco ranking leaderboards are not run time constrained, so many of the submissions take days of computation to produce ranked lists for the queries in dev and eval splits.

 There is unfortunately a lot of confusion in the industry on how BERT can successfully be used for text ranking.
-The IR research field has moved so fast since the release of BERT in late 2018 that the text books on text ranking are already outdated.
-Since there is no text book, the industry practitioners need to look at how the research community is applying BERT or Transformer models for ranking.
-BERT is a pre-trained language model, and to use it effectively for document or passage ranking it needs to be fine-tuned for retrieval or ranking.
-For examples of not so great ways to use BERT for ranking see How not to use BERT for Document ranking.
+The IR research field has moved so fast since the release of BERT in late 2018 that the textbooks on text ranking are already outdated.
+Since there is no textbook, industry practitioners need to look at how the research community is applying BERT or Transformer models for ranking.
+BERT is a pre-trained language model, and to use it effectively for document or passage ranking, it needs to be fine-tuned for retrieval or ranking.
+For examples of not so great ways to use BERT for ranking, see How not to use BERT for Document ranking.